hunterschep/nlp-final-project/README.md

   - Start with 2.1M articles from the All the News 2.0 dataset.
   - Select 10 sources with the highest article volume and some stylistic diversity (The New York Times, Fox News, CNN, Reuters, The Economist, People, Buzzfeed News, The Hill, Vice, Politico).
   - Remove null or empty articles, and articles in languages other than English (using language detection on titles).
-  - Remove the longest 5% and shortest 5% of articles based on character length to filter out scraping errors and transcription-heavy content.
+  - Remove the longest 10% and shortest 10% of articles based on character length to filter out scraping errors and transcription-heavy content.
+  - Use some more advanced methods to remove "cheating" words like direct mentions to publications.
+See `prep_data.ipynb`

 - **Final dataset**:
   - 10 sources, 15,000 articles each => **150,000 total articles**.